PATIENT EDUCATION

 Hordeolum

 A stye or hordeolum is an inflammation of the sebaceous glands at the base of the eyelashes.
 They are harmless but can be very painful.
 They are generally caused by a Staphylococcus bacteria infection.
-They are particularly common in infants.

 Most styes will drain on their own though this may be accelerated with a hot or warm compress.
 Styes typically resolve within 1 week with treatment.